AngerSolutions/angersolutions.github.io/rules/readme.md

   What others say in the group should stay in the group.
   Headphones are REQUIRED when anyone else might overhear the conversation.
   However, confidentiality can NOT be guaranteed.
   So do NOT admit to any specific crimes.
+* NEVER let anyone see who is in the group.
+  Always hide your screen from the view of others.
+* If you need to use the restroom, or assist someone at your location, just ask.
 * If you think you might cut it close making it to group on-time then take your workbook, a pencil, an eraser, and phone with you so you can still participate.
 * Show up, even if you didn't complete your homework, to allow your weekly report to state you were "present" and "in compliance".
 * You're encouraged to ask clarifying questions and offer relevant & appropriate comments on the topic we're covering;